Luana Waikiki

 No analysis available

-Multiple remarks reference community/on-site laundry facilities (e.g., 'community laundry', 'on-site laundry facility'), but there is no statement that laundry exists on every floor.
-I searched for phrases like 'laundry on each floor', 'laundry room on every floor', and 'floor-by-floor laundry' and found none.
+Multiple listings reference community/on-site laundry facilities and 'community laundry' several times.
+I searched for phrases like 'laundry on each floor', 'laundry room on every floor', and 'floor-by-floor laundry' but found no mention indicating laundry on every floor.

 No analysis available